AydinK7/AydinK7/README.md

 # 👋 Hi, I’m Aydin!

-I’m an Applied Math major and CS minor at UC Santa Cruz, passionate about using code to model and solve complex problems.
-Right now, I’m diving into AI and robotics through research with the SciAI Pathways program and my work with the Slugbotics club.
-I love building things that merge math, machine learning, and real-world impact — whether that’s autonomous navigation systems or simulations of multi-agent dynamics.
+I’m an Applied Math major with a CS minor at UC Santa Cruz, focused on using code and math to model and solve real world problems.
+Right now I’m working at the intersection of AI and robotics through the SciAI Pathways research program, the Slugbotics robotics club, and my Fall AI Studio project on agentic AI.

-Always up to talk projects, theory, or cool uses of AI in the wild!
+I like building systems that merge differential equations, machine learning, and robotics.
+Whether that’s computer vision for robot arms, hazard detection for autonomous driving, or simulations of multi-agent dynamics, Im always happy to talk projects, theory, or cool uses of AI in the wild.

 ---